 Beyond intermittent fasting, climate and seasons also played a role in the foods our ancestors could find and eat.
 We can only assume that in colder climates or during winter, animals (and in particular, animal fat) were the primary food source comprising the hunter-gatherer diet.
 You can read more about that below, when we discuss how long you can sustain a keto diet.

 In the early 20th Century, the ketogenic diet gained popularity as a treatment for seizures in children, particularly in cases where anti-seizure medications were ineffective (such as drug-resistant epilepsy).
 Only in recent years have people started to pay close attention to its numerous short-term and long-term health benefits.

 What Does “Keto” Mean?

 The term “keto” is derived from the word ketones, which are small chemical compounds that the human body can use for energy.
 Some medical professionals have labeled ketones an alternative fuel source to glucose.
-However, considering that ketones are the main fuel source for newborn infants, I’d argue that those fuel molecules should be labeled as a primary fuel source rather than as an alternative.

 The body can make glucose from protein in a process called gluconeogenesis.

 Your body uses ketones any time blood sugar (glucose) is in short supply.
 That means your liver produces ketones from fat if you consume only small amounts of carbohydrates and moderate amounts of protein.